SIMITGROUP/flutter_zoom_meeting_sdk/README_MACOS.md

 ## 1. Download Zoom SDK

 - Download the **Zoom macOS SDK** from the [Zoom App Marketplace](https://marketplace.zoom.us/).
-- Create a folder and place the SDK contents inside.
+- Create a ZoomSDK/macOS/ folder and extract the SDK contents into it.

 **Example structure:**